rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 Somebody taught it to him, <br>
 They prefer the shadows,<br>
 For they are Batman,<br>
-Who only come out at night.<br>
+Who only come out at night,<br>
-Protecting the world as it sleeps</b>
+Protecting the world as it sleeps.</b>